feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 1. Add a new markdown file to `docs/reference/online-stores/`.
 2. You should also add a reference in `docs/reference/online-stores/README.md` and `docs/SUMMARY.md`.
 Add a new markdown document to document your online store functionality similar to how the other online stores are documented.

+**NOTE**:Be sure to document the following things about your online store:
-**NOTE**: Be sure to cover how to create the datasource and most importantly, what configuration is needed in the `feature_store.yaml` file in order to create the datasource and also make sure to flag that the online store is in alpha development.
+- Be sure to cover how to create the datasource and what configuration is needed in the `feature_store.yaml` file in order to create the datasource.
+- Make sure to flag that the online store is in alpha development.
+- Add some documentation on what the data model is for the specific online store for more clarity.

-3. Finally, add the python code docs by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
+- Finally, add the python code docs by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
 An example of this below:

 {% code title="sdk/python/docs/index.rst" %}
 ```yaml